Just another day at the workplace;

 CD-Stream is a cross-database CDC driven replicator tool that currently supports replication between MySQL and Postgres.

-The tool runs queues to process the information occurring in the binary logs of the source database and replicates it across to a destination database of entirely different engine.
+The tool runs queues to process the information occurring in the binary logs of the source database and replicates it across to a destination database of entirely different engines.

 Post the setup, as given in the project page: CD-Stream; there's a directory called 'sample' in the project which contains some of the intensive DDL and Data Insertion scripts, for you to evaluate and exercise.